Guns Holsters and Gear

 The Beretta Nano is a striker-fired, 9mm pistol with a polymer frame.
 The magazine holds six for a total of seven rounds.
 The guns are completely made in the United States.

-The Beretta Nano uses a modular chasis, similar to that of the SIG SAUER P250.
+The Nano uses a modular chasis, similar to that of the SIG SAUER P250.
 The chasis is the “firearm” part of the gun, meaning that you could buy multiple sizes of grip frames without going through an FFL.
 Depending on which frame you wanted to use, you would merely drop the chasis into the frame and head off to the range.

 Smith & Wesson Quarterly Report Offers Insights